NickRexrode/FBLA-Project/README.md

 # FBLA-Project
 A program to manage the issuance of E-Books to a class of students.
 This program was made for the Coding and Programming Event (FBLA 2019).
+All of the code in this program except the json-simple library has been created by me, Nick Rexrode.
+I used the Library to save time on my half.
+It also is easy to use and understand.
 # BEFORE RUNNING THE PROGRAM!!!
   - Be sure that you add the json-simple jar file to the projects build path!
 This is needed to read and write the JSON to the files!